zentrocdot/LazyImageUpscaler/README.md

 possibilities to upscale an image.</p>

 <p align="justify">One can use for the upscaling of images standard methods from
 OpenCV, PIL and scikit-image whereas scikit-image is a little bit exotic.
 Some references states that this is not working well.
 My experience is different to this statement.
 From my point of view the results using these standard methods are sufficient for most cases.
 The fourth and fifth method are using pretrained models and Machine Learning approaches.
-To be able to work with the web user interface, at least minimum one of such a pretrained model is required for the fourth method.
-At OpenCV one can find the links to GitHub for downloading such pretrained models.
+To be able to work with the web user interface, at least minimum one of such a pretrained model is required for the fourth and fifth method.
+At OpenCV one can find the links to GitHub for downloading such pretrained models for the fourth method.
 The fifth method is also using pretrained model which can be found at Hugging Face.
 The last method is using Stable Diffusion.
 I implemented the possibility to use a 2 times and 4 times latent upscaler for upscaling.
-And I added a pipline for upscaling which can use <i>SD 1.5</i> together with the 2 time latent upscaler.</p>
+And I added a pipeline for upscaling which can use SD 1.5 together with the 2 time latent upscaler.
+Both upscaler models as well as the SD 1.5 needs to be downloaded and installed in the directory tree of the repository.</p>

 <p align="justify">As I am still making small changes to the layout, it cannot be
 said that the illustrations reflect the latest version of the application.</p>